ContinuumIO/elm/docs/source/user_guide/elm-store.rst

     Data variables:
         HQobservationTime  (lon, lat) timedelta64[ns] NaT NaT NaT NaT NaT NaT ...

-With GeoTiffs, giving a list of strings as ``band_specs`` finds matching GeoTiff files (bands) by testing if each string is ``in`` a GeoTiff file name of the directory.
+With GeoTiffs, giving a list of strings as ``band_specs`` finds matching GeoTiff files (layers) by testing if each string is ``in`` a GeoTiff file name of the directory.
 Here is an example:

 .. code-block:: python